 Disadvantages: A. With either freezing or canning some nutrients are lost.
 (But it’s better than not eating any produce at all over the winter, or buying blah-tasting, low-nutrient food from China.)
 B. The time involved to get enough food put up for the winter can be overwhelming for some.
 (Like myself!)

 4. Use traditional methods of lacto-fermentation to preserve foods for winter.

 Advantages: This is the most traditional and nutrient-dense choice of all.
 As Scott from Zukay said when he spoke at the conference last weekend, “Traditional cultures didn’t lacto-ferment their foods because they knew it provided beneficial bacteria to improve their health.
 They did it because they didn’t want to starve over the winter.”
 Another quote from Scott (who I thoroughly enjoyed meeting in person, by the way!): “We all know veggies are good for us, but the fermentation process turns them into something INSANELY healthy.”

 Disadvantages: In my experience, these veggies are not easy to get by the kids, who are not used to the taste of fermented foods.
 However, I firmly plan to keep trying.
 Also, in some cases this is not an easy process to learn how to do.
-Thankfully there are many good sites to help with this (see below for some good links), and I’ll be going over them all again myself soon, OR you can see my resources page for where you can buy fermented vegetables.
+Thankfully there are many good sites to help with this (see below for some good links), and I’ll be going over them all again myself soon, OR you can buy fermented vegetables here.

 So what do you think?

 Which option do you choose and why?
 Help!

 More on my plans for canning/freezing in-season produce